 Around the turn of the century, Olinda Oil Wells baseball players began making a name for themselves among the semi-pro teams of the Los Angeles area.

-A 1961 baseball card notes the former California oilfield roustabout’s 1913 pitching record, which lasted until Don Drysdale pitched 58 in 1968.
+A 1961 baseball card notes headline of the former California oilfield roustabout’s amazing 1913 pitching record, which lasted until Don Drysdale pitched 58 scoreless innings in 1968.

 By 1903 the Orange County team was sharing newly built Athletic Park in Anaheim, “two hours south of Olinda by horse and buggy,” notes one historian.
-Youngster Walter Johnson rooted for the Oil Wells.
+Youngster Walter Johnson rooted for the local team, the Oil Wells.

 Johnson’s major league career began in 1907 in Washington, D.C., where he played his entire 21-year baseball career for the Washington Senators.
 The former oil patch roustabout remains major league baseball’s all-time career leader in shutouts with 110, second in wins (417) and fourth in complete games (531).